 Universal credit: How to claim

 Currently, claims are made primarily on-line.
-There are security questions and IT security mechanisms built in to the process, although claimants should ensure their own computer equipment is adequately protected.
+There are security questions and IT security mechanisms built in to the process, although claimants should ensure their own computer equipment is adequately protected and take standard security precautions, such as logging out of their UC account each time they have accessed it.

 Claimants should read through the guidance before starting their on-line claim and try to have all the information to hand, to prevent being timed-out or leaving gaps or mistakes in their claim.
 Once the on-line claim form has been completed, a summary screen will show the claimant the information they have submitted and confirm the details.
 If the screen shows a figure of how much universal credit may be payable, this should be used as a guide only and not an indication that the claim has been successful.

-As with the ‘live service’ areas, claims in the digital service areas are to be made electronically, via a link on the GOV.UK website.
-The difference is that once the claim has been accepted, the claim is then also maintained and changes updated electronically.
+Claims in the full services areas are to be made electronically, via a link on the GOV.UK website.
+Once the claim has been accepted, the claim is then also maintained and changes updated electronically.
 Additionally, DWP workcoaches can notify the claimant that they have sent a message or update to their universal credit account, via SMS text to aide communications.

 After completing the claim online, the option will be given to submit the claim.
 The date of claim will be the date of submission.